Getting started

 The scan button is greyed out

-The scan button is disabled if your device doesn't have a camera or doesn't support the Vision document scanner (a small number of older iPads).
+The scanner is disabled if your device doesn't have a camera or doesn't support the Vision document scanner (a small number of older iPads).
 Check that camera access for Paperix is enabled in Settings → Paperix.

 A scan came out blurry or misaligned